-2. Biodiversity projects within wind power
+2. Biodiversity projects within wind and solar power

-In developing both onshore and offshore wind power we strive for co-existence with a rich natural environment, including protected species and habitats.
+In developing both wind and solar power we strive for co-existence with a rich natural environment, including protected species and habitats.
 In doing so, we:

 - Implement the necessary mitigation measures to ensure there will be no significant impacts on biodiversity; - · Consider opportunities to make improvements to local biodiversity; and - Invest in research to close knowledge gaps on the environmental impacts of wind farms and how these can be most efficiently mitigated.